PnS2018/pns2018.github.com/session_02.md

 ## Stochastic Gradient Descent and its variants

 Previous sections define the learning models for Regression and Binary Classification tasks.
-We now need a training algorithm that minimizes the cost function described in above sections.
+We now need a training algorithm that minimizes the cost function described in the above sections.
 In this section, we introduce the most famous set of _Gradient-based Optimization_ algorithms -- Stochastic Gradient Descent (SGD) and its variants.

 Almost all modern Deep Learning models are trained by the variants of SGD.
-In some particular cases, there are deep learning models are trained with second-order gradient-based methods (e.g., Hessian optimization).
+In some particular cases, there are deep learning models  that are trained with second-order gradient-based methods (e.g., Hessian optimization).

 To describe SGD, we first need to understand its parent method - Gradient Descent.
-The idea of the Gradient Descent is very simple: suppose that we need to iteratively refine the parameters $$\theta$$ so that we can minimize the cost function $$J$$.
-The _best_ direction that we should take follows the direction of the steepest descend.
-And, this direction can be computed by evaluating the _gradient_ of the loss function.
+The idea of Gradient Descent is very simple: Suppose that we need to iteratively refine the parameters $$\theta$$ so that we can minimize the cost function $$J$$.
+The _best_ direction that we should take follows the direction of the steepest descent.
+This direction can be computed by evaluating the _gradient_ of the loss function.
 The core idea of the Gradient Descent can be described as follows:

 $$\hat{\theta}=\theta-\alpha\frac{\partial J(\theta)}{\partial \theta}$$

-where $$\hat{\theta}$$ is the updated parameters, $$\frac{\partial J(\theta)}{\partial \theta}$$ computes the updating directions and the learning rate $$\alpha$$ control the step size that is taken at the current update.
+where $$\hat{\theta}$$ is the updated parameters, $$\frac{\partial J(\theta)}{\partial \theta}$$ computes the updating directions and the learning rate $$\alpha$$ controls the step size that is taken at the current update.
 Note that the cost function $$J$$ is a data-driven function where the training data is used to calculate the update.
 We sometimes call the above formulation as "vanilla" Gradient Descent.

 The learning rate $$\alpha$$ is arguably the most important _hyperparameter_ in training Deep Learning models.
 If you set the learning rate too large, then the step update may overshoot and leads to worse performance.
-On the other hand, if you set the learning rate too small, then the training process may take longer time to complete.
+On the other hand, if you set the learning rate too small, then the training process may take a longer time to complete.

 __Remark__: Hyperparameters are settings that control the behavior of the learning algorithm.
 Usually we choose them empirically.